sillypog/grunt-asset-packager/README.md

 #### options.index
 Type: `String`

-Path to the index file containing package includes.
+For static site projects with a single html file defining all script and style includes.
+This sets the path to the index file containing package includes.

 #### options.dest
 Type: `String`
 Default value: `'.'`

-Path to the folder that will contained the final compiled index file and assets.
+For static site projects with a single html file defining all script and style includes.
+This sets the path to the folder that will contained the final compiled index file and assets.

+#### options.js.source
+Type: `String`

+For projects with js includes defined in multiple files.
+This sets the path to write javascript source files to.

+#### options.js.includes
+Type: `String`

+For projects with js includes defined in multiple files.
+This sets the path to write the files containing the `<script>` tags.
+The include files will have the name of the asset package, for example main.js.pkg generates an include file named main.html.

 #### options.asset_path_separator
 Type: `String`